 “Let the Children Come Unto Me”

-I am not sure we can ever know exactly what is happening, but I think it is clear that children are members of God’s Kingdom, and following Jesus’ example, we should recognize them and allow them to come to Jesus.
+I think it is clear that children are members of God’s Kingdom, and following Jesus’ example, we should recognize them and allow them to come to Jesus.
 Indeed, Jesus’ words indicate not only that children can and should be incorporated into his Kingdom, but that adults are often a hindrance to that activity.
 Adults need to be told to let the children participate – this is still true today where kids are often treated as subclass members of the church.

 If we recognize this point, things begin to get clearer on infant baptism.
 Baptists essentially believe children have salvation, but would not describe the child as having been saved or born again.
 Most of the time, they just don’t discuss this issue.
 But if the child does in fact have salvation, even if we can’t explain how, then they are members of Christ’s body the church, and we should treat them as such.